Gauging the Gauge and Anomaly Resolution: Gauging the 1-Gauge

 Notice that the function $\kappa$ is only required to be a Lie algebra 3-cocycle, and hence is not necessarily covariantly closed.
 This means that, in the presence of $\kappa(A)$, the 2-Bianchi identity \eqref{2-bianch} can in fact be violated, due to the 2-curvature anomaly EOM $K=\kappa(A)$ giving $d_AK = d_A\kappa(A) \neq 0$.
-We shall see an example of this in section \ref{loop}.

 The astute reader may have noticed a close parallel between the Postnikov anomaly $\kappa(A)$ and the Bianchi anomaly $\mu(A,A,A)$.
 They both define an anomaly of the 2-flatness condition, and the resulting 2-curvature quantity $K$ have identical gauge transformation properties.